• Home

 On nights when I need deep, comforting relaxation, I lay down with a castor oil pack and a warm heating pad.
 I aim to do this 3–4 times a week (skipping it completely whenever I’m on my period).

-Why it works: Castor oil packs are an old-school wellness favorite for supporting lymphatic drainage and liver detoxification.
+Castor oil packs are an old-school wellness favorite for supporting lymphatic drainage and liver detoxification.
 When you place a warm heating pad over it, the gentle heat drives the oil deeper into the skin while instantly soothing the nervous system.
 It feels like a warm, grounding hug for your digestive tract.
+To make it super simple, I rub the castor oil directly onto my skin over my liver, and cover it with a cotton cloth.
+Make sure to wear something you don’t mind getting dirty although, you only want to use a small amount of Castor oil.

-This is where my budget-friendly tabletop red light panel comes into play.
+This is where my budget-friendly red light panel comes into play.
 I previously committed to using this consecutively for 90 days straight and saw an incredible difference in my skin texture and sleep quality.
-Now, I keep it maintainable by aiming for 3–4 times a week.
+Now, I keep it maintainable by aiming for 3–4 times a week for 20 minutes each session.

 6. Low-Blue-Light Entertainment & “Boring” Books

-While I’m letting my red light panel and heating pad do their work, I unwind with a story.
-I’m usually reading whatever I’m vibing with that week—typically a fantasy or a romance novel.
+While I’m letting my red light panel or heating pad do their work, I unwind with a story.
+I’m usually reading whatever I’m vibing with, or playing some cozy games.
 I try to avoid watching television shows at night, opting instead to read on my iPad.
-To completely protect my sleep cycle, I always make sure my iPad is flipped to ‘Night Shift’ with the brightness turned all the way down.
-Warm tones are much gentler on the eyes and won’t disrupt your body’s natural melatonin production.
+(Sometimes that doesn’t always go to plan though) To completely protect my sleep cycle, I always make sure my iPad is flipped to ‘Night Shift’ with the brightness turned all the way down.
+Warm tones are much gentler on the eyes and won’t disrupt your body’s natural melatonin production as much.

 I don’t read self-help or hustle-culture business books at night.
 Honestly?
-Sometimes picking a slightly boring fiction book is the ultimate sleep hack—it lets my mind drift away from my real-world responsibilities without overstimulating my brain.
+Sometimes picking a slightly boring fiction or nonfiction book is the ultimate sleep hack.
+I start reading and my eyelids start getting heavy.
+It’s the best way to fall asleep.

 7. The Ambient Mindset: Subliminals & Calming Music

-To completely shut off the background chatter in my brain, I love to play calming ambient music or subliminals in the room.
-It fills the space with a soft, peaceful frequency and drowns out any late-night neighborhood noise, creating an absolute sanctuary for sleep.
+To completely shut off the background chatter in my brain, I love to play calming ambient music or subliminals in the room while I’m reading, or doing any of these things on this list.
+It fills the space with a soft, peaceful frequency and drowns out any noise, it really acts as a white noise too.
+Because I typically listen to subliminals that are rain sounds, or don’t have any music with lyrics.
+I usually make a new playlist every month based on what I’m manifesting that month.

 The Intuitive Options I Add When I Can